 Eric also volunteers his time coaching and mentoring boys basketball programs.

-Fourth-year Honours Life Sciences (BSc) student at McMaster University.
+Honours Life Sciences (BSc) graduate at McMaster University.
 She has been a CILC volunteer since the fall of 2018.
 Sahanah aims to truly dedicate her skills and efforts to CILC's benevolent objectives and vital commitment to diverse communities.